Jerry-Lees/F5-BIG-IQ-REST-Postman-Collection/README.md

 #### "Get a Pool's Members JSON" Request

+This request pulls the JSON for the pool's members.
+The response contains all the pool members for the pool.
+The output is not used in other calls, but has some value in being able to programatically review what pool members are assigned to the pool.

 The inputs and outputs of the request are explained below:

 Note: This request currently has little value and may go away soon.
 This request should be considered depricated.